S3RXxX/MultIA/README.md

 # MultIA

-Trying to create a multimodal AI using models/tools already trained/created which fit in my GPU (4060 8GB + 4).
+Trying to create a multimodal AI using models/tools already trained/created which fit in my GPU (4060 8GB + 4 (RAM)).

 ## Overview